Yahya Jammeh: Rule through the AFPRC

 In the aftermath of the coup, Jammeh governed by decree alongside four other junior officers and several civilians.
 He banned all political activity, arrested two socialist journalists, and detained several of his Army superiors.
-He also confined ministers of Jawara's government to house arrest.
+He also confined ministers of Jawara's government under house arrest.
 On 17 October, Jammeh announced that there would be a four-year transition to civilian government.
-In November 1994, the same month when Jammeh was formally promoted to the rank of captain, there was an unsuccessful coup attempt by several disaffected young officers leading in numerous deaths, but Jammeh remained in power.
+In November 1994, the same month when Jammeh was formally promoted to the rank of captain, there was an unsuccessful coup attempt by several disaffected young officers leading to numerous deaths, but Jammeh remained in power.
 The National Consultative Committee (NCC) was appointed on 7 December to review the transition process, and when they reported on 27 January 1995, they recommended a two-year transition period.
 The same day as the NCC's report, two of the original coup leaders, Sabally and Hydara, launched an unsuccessful attempt to overthrow Jammeh as chairman.
-Subsequently, Singhateh was appointed as vice-chairman of the AFPRC, and Hydara died in prison on 3 June.
+Subsequently, Edward Singateh was appointed as vice-chairman of the AFPRC, and Hydara died in prison on 3 June.

 The Constitutional Review Commission (CRC) was appointed in April 1995 and reported to the government in November 1995.
 Its report was published in March 1996 was put to a national referendum on 8 August 1996.
 The new constitution, which provided for multiparty elections, an unlimited number of five-year presidential terms, and a lowering of the voting age from 21 to 18, was approved by a majority of 70%.
-According to Saine, Jammeh would "[enjoy] unrivalled political and economic power as a consequence of the new constitution.
+According to Gambian American author Abdoulaye Saine, Jammeh would "[enjoy] unrivalled political and economic power as a consequence of the new constitution.
 In contrast, opposition political parties [would be] sidelined and allowed little political space in a one-sided electoral contest in which Jammeh was the assured ‘winner’."
 Decree no. 89, issued on 14 August, reiterated the ban on the PPP, the NCP and the GPP, but lifted the ban on the PDOIS and the PDP.
 In 1996, on 28 August, Jammeh was formally promoted to the rank of colonel and then retired from the army on 6 September, one month before the 1996 presidential election.
-His retirement was marked by a ceremony that was described as "actually a political event made palatable by a patina of military pomp."